 The case of German study was the warning we needed.
 After identifying the problem of declining number of insects, the obvious next step is finding a solution, but it has to be done quickly since the consequences are going to be severe.
 Insects are very important for our food web, not only because they pollinate our food, but also because some insects like ladybugs help keep pests in check and therefore in a way take care of our crops.

-Also, other insect-eating creatures like bats are affected by the declining of insect populations that can make a serious disbalance in our ecosystem.
+Also, other insect-eating creatures like bats are affected.
+They are as well affected by the declining of insect populations.
+All of these serious disbalances in our ecosystem aren’t good.
 According to a study conducted in 2016, bats are also on a decline since these insectivores don’t have enough food.
 Along with bats, many bird species rely on insects as food, almost 60% of all birds out there and unsurprisingly, there are almost 40% fewer birds species now than there were 40 years ago.

 Image source: https://www.flickr.com/photos/pldms/5850403553